Josephine Brown: European travel and education

 In 1849, Wells Brown was invited to attend the International Peace Congress in Paris, to speak against slavery.
 Following passage of the Fugitive Slave Law of 1850, Brown decided to remain, lecturing and writing.

-In 1851 Clarissa and Josephine joined Wells Brown briefly in London, before being placed at a boarding school in Calais, France.
+In 1851 Clarissa and Josephine briefly joined their father in London, before both girls were placed at a boarding school in Calais, France.
 In 1852, the girls returned to London, training at the Home and Colonial School to become teachers or governesses.
 During this time, Josephine may have sometimes worked with her father in support of abolition, joining him on his lecture tours and transcribing his correspondence.
 In December 1853, Josephine passed her qualifying examinations, and accepted a position as school mistress of the East Plumstead School in Woolwich, England.

 Josephine's mother died in Buffalo in 1852.
-In 1854, Wells Brown's freedom was purchased from his owner by abolitionist supporters, and he returned to the United States.
+In 1854, Wells Brown's freedom was purchased from his enslaver by abolitionist supporters, and he returned to the United States.
 His daughters remained in England.